Shopify/shopify-api-js/docs/usage/customsessions.md

 # Create a `CustomSessionStorage` solution

-This library comes with various session management options:
+This library comes with various session management options, see our [documentation on session storage strategies](../../src/session-storage/README.md) for more details.

-- `CustomSessionStorage` - to allow for a custom session storage solution (see below for details).
-- `MemorySessionStorage` - uses memory as an option to help you start developing your apps as quickly as possible.
-It's perfect for working in your development and testing environments.
-However, this storage solution is **not** meant to be used in production [due to its limitations](../issues.md).
-- `MongoDBSessionStorage`
-- `MySQLSessionStorage`
-- `PostgreSQLSessionStorage`
-- `RedisSessionStorage`
-- `SQLiteSessionStorage`

 If you wish to use an alternative session storage solution for production, you'll need to set up a `CustomSessionStorage`, which you can then use in initializing your `config`.
 The `CustomSessionStorage` class expects to be initialized with the following three mandatory callbacks that link to your chosen storage solution and map to the `storeSession`, `loadSession`, and `deleteSession` methods on the class.